2010 Philippine House of Representatives elections in the Ilocos Region: 1st District

 Victor Francisco Ortega is the incumbent.
 Orros eventually backed out.

 2nd District

-Tomas Dumpit, Jr. is the incumbent.
+Thomas Dumpit Jr. is the incumbent.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.

 Pangasinan

 For the first time in history, all six of Pangasinan's legislative districts will have women candidates.

 1st District

 Incumbent Arthur Celeste (Lakas-Kampi-CMD) is running for mayor of Alaminos.
 His brother Jesus is his party's nominee for the district's seat.
 He will face former GMA Network investigative journalist and reporter Maki Pulido running under the Pwersa ng Masang Pilipino; she is also nominated by local party Biskeg na Pangasinan.

 2nd District

 Incumbent Victor Agbayani is running for governor of Pangasinan.
 The Liberal Party nominated Arthur Caronoñgan as their candidate for the district's seat.

 Former PNP Chief Leopoldo Bataoil and Former NBN-4 Business Correspondent Kim Bernardo Lokin are also nominated by local party Biskeg na Pangasinan.

 The result of the election is under protest in the House of Representatives Electoral Tribunal.